HuixinMan/proj2/README.md

     }

   # Record the number of people in each status on that day
-    # Total susceptibles on day t

     S[t] <- sum(x == 0)
-    # Total exposed on day t
     E[t] <- sum(x == 1)
-    # Total infected on day t
     I[t] <- sum(x == 2)
-    # Total recovered on day t
     R[t] <- sum(x == 3)
   }